Walkeria tuberosa

 Walkeria tuberosa is a species of colonial bryozoan in the order Ctenostomatida.
 It is native to the Mediterranean Sea, and has spread to the Red Sea and the Indo-Pacific region.

-This species was first described in 1867 by the Austrian zoologist Camill Heller, and was named in honour of the Scottish minister and natural historian John Walker, a professor at the University of Edinburgh.
-There is some confusion as to whether the original scientific name of the bryozoan was Walkeria tuberosa or Valkeria tuberosa.
-The genus name Walkeria was in 1994 given to a genus of dinosaurs, in this case being in honour of the British palaeontologist Alick Walker.
-When it was realised that the name had previously been used and was therefore not available, the dinosaurs were renamed Alwalkeria.
+This species was first described in 1867 by Austrian zoologist Camill Heller, and was named in honour of Scottish minister and natural historian John Walker, a professor at the University of Edinburgh.
+Some confusion exists as to whether the original scientific name of the bryozoan was Walkeria tuberosa or Valkeria tuberosa.
+The genus name Walkeria was in 1994 given to a genus of dinosaurs, in this case being in honour of British palaeontologist Alick Walker.
+When the name was found to have been used previously, so was not available, the dinosaurs were renamed Alwalkeria.

 Description

 Walkeria tuberosa is a colonial bryozoan and forms small clusters developing from a thread-like stolon that creeps across the substrate.
 The zooids are vase-shaped and grow in groups direct from the stolon and not from each other.
 Each zooid is about 2 to 3 mm long and tipped by a relatively long lophophore with a crown of eight tentacles.
 The clusters of zooids are about 1 cm apart.
 The colony is light beige or pale grey.